liferay-search/liferay-docs/en/developer/frameworks/articles/dependency-injection/declarative-services.markdown

 Services supports dynamic dependency injection.
 You can create and publish service components for other classes to use.
 You can update the components and even publish alternative component implementations for a service.
-This kind of dynamism is a powerful part of @product@.
+This kind of dynamism is a powerful part of @sharepoint@.